erikvanoosten/metrics-scala/README.md

 ### Usage (version 3.x)

 In Metrics 3 you have to specify an application wide `MetricRegistry`.
-Create an `Instrumented` trait that refers to that registry and by extending the `InstrumentedBuilder` trait.
+Create an `Instrumented` trait that refers to that registry and that extends the `InstrumentedBuilder` trait.
 Thereafter, you can create metrics by using the `metrics` builder.

 ```scala